-The importance of hiring the right employees hasn't changed, but the talent pool is evolving quickly.
+The importance of hiring the right employees in an evolving talent pool

 Whether you're looking for great employees or hoping to become one, I have some advice that you can use to increase your effectiveness.
 For the hiring managers, I'll challenge your current mindset and process.
 I'm going to convince you that your current practices are misled and the cause of your poor results.
 For the candidate, there's enough inside information here to give you a great advantage over the majority of the people you'll be up against in your next hiring cycle.

-Since implementing my current approach, our agency has been completely transformed.
-From recruiting and evaluating, to training, motivating, and managing we've scaled quickly and retained top talent.
+After applying a lot of practical tools and advice, our agency has been completely transformed by our process for identifying and attracting fantastic people.
+From recruiting and evaluating candidates, to training, motivating, and managing talented employees, we've scaled quickly and retained the best of our people.
 These results can be measured by the quality of the team, their satisfaction, their longevity, and the agency's growth and profitability.
-I know there's some element of my system that can help you hire the right people or win the offer letter you're dreaming of.
+I know there's some element of my system that can help you hire the right people, or win the offer letter you're dreaming of.

 How to attract the right employees people for the job

-Build a culture everyone wants to be a part of - If you're hiring young talent you need to realize how important the environment is to their motivation and happiness.
+Build a culture everyone wants to be a part of - If you're hiring talent from younger generations you need to realize how important the work environment is to their motivation and happiness.
+The younger generation has a different set of values than previous genreations.
 Building a work environment that the Millennial generation can thrive in requires some adjustments to traditional office structures.
 Give them what they want and they'll give you what you want.
 Give them some cool technology, some snacks, beer, games, and team outings.
-Don't yell, bitch, moan, and talk shit about your clients and vendors.
-Laugh with them, build them up, challenge them, and reward them often.
-You can literally build the environment they're looking for, you'll probably find you like it too.
+You might have to spend less time concerned with reducing overhead, and more time investing in your environment.
+You might need to boss people around a little less and extend trust more often.
+Maybe, create an environment where laughter over a video isn't going to earn a lecture.
+Maybe, spend some time laughing with them.
+You'll get more mileage out of building them up, challenging them with opportunity and responsibility, and rewarding individuals for small accomplishments.
+If you really set your mind to it, you can literally build the environment they're looking for.
+You'll probably find yourself enjoying your new culture just as much as your team does.

-Cast your vision for the future - Everyone looking for a rewarding career is dreaming about what they can grow into at the company that gives them a chance.
-The right candidates will be motivated to grow and advance.
+Cast your vision for the future - Everyone looking for a rewarding career is dreaming about who they can grow into, at the company that gives them a chance.
+The right candidates will be motivated to grow, learn new skills, and tackle new challenges.
 They'll want an opportunity to learn, prove themselves, be rewarded, and grow.
 The wrong candidates are just looking for a job.
-If you can't help the right people see that you're the right company to take them there they'll probably take another offer.
-When you give them the stage and they begin asking questions you better be able to paint them a picture.
+If you can't help the right people see that you're the right company to take them there, they'll probably take another offer.
+When you give them their turn at asking questions, you better be able to paint them a picture.
 Tell them about your goals, your growth projections, and your recent promotions.
 Tell a story about someone in your organization that achieved what they want.
-Help them visualize their role and contributions as the company grows and you'll cast a vision they want to be part of.
+Help them visualize their role and uniquie contribution as the company grows and you'll cast a vision they want to be part of.

-How to identify who the best candidate really is
+How to identify who the best candidates really are

-Test them on character points necessary for your success - The interviews you hold are your chance to evaluate talent, not resumes.
+Test them on character points necessary for team success - The interviews you hold are your chance to evaluate talent, not resumes.
 The problem with many 'experienced' candidates is they can look pretty good on paper.
 If you find yourself thinking, "look at all this great stuff they did" or "wow, what they did for their last company is just what I need them to do for me" you might want to change your mindset.
 I firmly believe that character traits are much more important than experience.
-Instead of asking them questions about what they did here or there ask them questions to reveal their character.
-Start by identifying the most important traits you're looking for and build a list of questions to see if they have what it takes.
-I have questions for every candidate that help me learn how they'll do with coachability, transparency, desire, organizational skills, and humility.
-If I'm confident the best candidates have these personality traits I'm confident my team can teach them how to be fantastic marketers.
+Instead of asking them questions about what they did here or there, ask them questions to reveal their character.
+Start by identifying the most important traits you're looking for, and build a list of related questions.
+I have developed a lot of different ways of asking the same questions.
+This help me work them naturally into conversion, learning how they'll do with coachability, transparency, desire, organizational skills, and humility.
+If I'm confident the best candidates have these personality traits I'm confident my team can teach them how to be fantastic in executing within their specialized job role.

-Allow them the ability to demonstrate their skills - Everything in our hiring process is a test.
-From their form application to their communications and assignments I'm equally as concerned with how they've prepared and followed up as I am with their answers and deliverables.
-When structured and measured properly you'll get a fantastic second look at the character traits you questioned them about in their interview.
-The candidates with the most desire, organizational skills, and transparency will almost always win out.
-The candidates that come up short will likely weed themselves out before you have to break the bad news to them.
-This really works well, I've avoided some big hiring mistakes by staying true to our process and letting poor candidates reveal themselves.
+Allow them the ability to demonstrate their skills during evaluations - Everything in our hiring process is a test.
+From their form application, to their communications and assignments, I'm equally as concerned with how they've prepared and followed up as I am with their job history and interview answers.
+When structured and measured properly, you'll get an in-depth look at the character traits you questioned them about.
+The candidates who demonstrate humility, desire, organizational skills, and transparency will almost always win out.
+The candidates that don't demonstrate these qualities will likely weed themselves out through testing.
+This approach has really worked well for us, as we've certainly avoided some big hiring mistakes by staying true to our process and letting poor candidates reveal themselves.

 How to ensure they're really ready to be great